On day 59 of my 366-day self-care challenge, I started my day by going out to breakfast.

 I love breakfast.
 I mean, I seriously love it.

-It probably has something to do with the fact that I’m an early riser.
-To me, “early” is anywhere between 4 and 6 AM.
-For most people 8 AM is early; for me, by the time 8 AM rolls around I usually have a pretty good start on my day.
+In part, that’s because our hens provide us with an ample supply of eggs, but it probably also has something to do with the fact that I’m an early riser.
+To me, early is anywhere between 4 and 6 a.m.
+On most days, by the time 8 a.m. rolls around I usually have a pretty good start on my day.

 Breakfast has historically been a significant source of fuel for farmers and others who engage in physically demanding work.
-As a child, my father used to remind me that I was “burning daylight” if I lingered in bed too long.
+As a child, my father used to remind me that I was burning daylight if I lingered in bed too long.
 He wasn’t kidding either.
-My list of chores was long, and there were only so many hours of daylight to get them completed.
+My list of chores was long, and there were only so many hours of daylight to get them all completed.

-I enjoy the sound of clanking dishes, the aroma of freshly brewed coffee, and the lively conversations all around me.
-But I also love that my husband and I can spend time together without having to clean up the kitchen afterward.
+As strange as it may sound, I enjoy the sound of clanking dishes, the aroma of freshly brewed coffee, and the lively conversations around me.
+But I also love that my husband and I get to spend time together without having to clean up the kitchen afterward.

 Also, some days you just need pumpkin pancakes.